Colorado District 8: Yadira Caraveo

 Mike Lawler is seeking his second term for District 17.
 In 2022, he narrowly upset DCCC Chair Sean Maloney (50.3-49.7) in a race that was fueled by GOP marketing of fear of rising crime rates.
 District 17 is composed of Rockland and Putnam counties and the lower portion of Hudson County and northern Westchester County.
 The New York City media markets are influential in this district.

-There are presently two Democratic candidates: Mondaire Jones and MaryAnn Carter.
-Jones held this seat from 2021-2022 before redistricting occurred.
+The Democratic nominee is Mondaire Jones.
+Jones held this seat from 2021 to 2022 before redistricting occurred.
 A challenge from Maloney in 2022 led him to an unsuccessful attempt to switch districts to District 10.
-Carter is a former councilwoman and town supervisor in Bedford, NY.

-Mondaire Jones's Endorsements: Nancy Pelosi, Congressional Black Caucus, Congressional Progressive Caucus, End Citizen’s United; LGBTQ Victory Fund, and New Dem Action Fund.
+Jones's endorsements: Nancy Pelosi, Congressional Black Caucus, Congressional Progressive Caucus, End Citizen’s United; LGBTQ Victory Fund, and the New Dem Action Fund.

-The Opposition: Mike Lawler is a media savvy politician that often appears on Fox News and tries to distance himself from MAGA extremism, casting himself as a bipartisan problem solver.
-Anticipating that Jones will emerge as the Democratic nominee, he paints Jones as a radical progressive who wishes to defund the police and who supports cashless bail policies that led to the increase in crime in the New York metropolitan area.
+The opposition: Mike Lawler is a media savvy politician who often appears on Fox News and tries to distance himself from MAGA extremism, casting himself as a bipartisan problem solver.
+He paints Jones as a radical progressive who wishes to defund the police and supports cashless bail policies that led to the increase in crime in the New York metropolitan area.
 Lawler will be a formidable opponent.

-Donations for Mondaire Jones by check can be written to "Mondaire for Congress" and mailed to:
+Donations for Jones by check can be written to "Mondaire for Congress" and mailed to:

 Mondaire for Congress